Managed backup – How to prevent ransomware: “Your personal files are encrypted”

 Hopefully you have not seen a Ransomware statement or screen like this.

-In this mega post we talk about ransomware origins, some of the typical current forms of it, and actionable steps you can take today to prevent an infection and keep your data safe.
+In this mega-post we talk about ransomware origins, some of the typical current forms of it, and actionable steps you can take today to prevent infection and keep your data safe.
+(Spoiler alert – use a managed backup solution)

 Navigate to the section you want to know more about: